 In addition to the risk committee structure, the Central Investment Committee (CIC) monitors tactical decisions and the execution of the investment policy.
 It takes investment decisions within the boundaries of the strategic asset allocation as agreed upon in the FRC.
 The CIC bears particular responsibility for investment decisions exceeding the mandate of the investment department.
-The CIC is chaired by the Director of Group Balance Sheet Management (GBSM).
+The CIC is chaired by the CFO.